PlanetKiF/kif.github.io/docs/configuring-the-game-server.md

 We currently only use the following options

     -usercon        // enable rcon access

-    -tickrate 128   // set the server tickrate to 128 (as oposed to 64)
+Note: at the beginning we also had `-tickrate 128`  as option but found out that this uses significant more computing power on our AWS hosted server without giving a noticeable benefit - so we we deactivated that.

 And as a result our start command looks like this:

-    ~/csgosv/srcds_run -game csgo -usercon -tickrate 128
+    ~/csgosv/srcds_run -game csgo -usercon

 As described [here]({% link docs/managing-the-server.md %}) in some cases you might want to add